 What is dog flu?

 Dog flu, also known as canine influenza, causes primarily respiratory issues.
-Symptoms, which may take up to 10 days to appear, include coughing, sneezing, fever, nasal discharge, lethargy and loss of appetite.
 Most dogs contract a mild form of the virus and only require supportive care to recover.

 Is it contagious?